hashim222/hash-dental-care/testings.md

     * All the HTML pages code ran through [html code validator](https://validator.w3.org/#validate_by_input) individually and there were no issues found.

 * ### CSS Code Validator
-    * All the CSS code ran through using [css code validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and there were no issue found.
+    * All the CSS code ran through using [css code validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and there were no issues found.
         ![css code validator](static/images/readme-file-images/css-code-validator.png)

 * ### Javascript Code Validator